 Investment in key team members from fund management and distribution to the critical Group functions of compliance, risk management, legal and HR took place in the year with 20 new team members joining the Group.
 The Group's full-time equivalent headcount now stands at 94, which has grown from 74 at the end of 2018.
-People costs have consequently increased to £15.6 million from £8.1 million in the year, alongside variable compensation relating to performance fees and 2018 required the assessment of the fair realised gains of £2.8 million (2018: £nil).
+People costs have consequently increased to £15.6 million from £8.1 million in the year, alongside variable compensation relating to performance fees and realised gains of £2.8 million (2018: £nil).